-You can bake the pasta dish in a medium oven (180C/165C fan) straight away, for approx. 1hour, until golden and bubbling.
+You can bake the pasta dish in a medium oven, 180C/160C fan immediately, for 1hour, until golden and bubbling.

-Or you can cover the Cheesy Vegetable Pasta Bake once cooled, in cling film and refridgerate for up to 3 days.
+Alternatively, cover the cooled Cheesy Vegetable Pasta Bake in cling film and refridgerate for up to 3 days.
 If freezing, cool, wrap the entire dish in cling film and then aluminium foil.